 SUMMARY

-The Life That Did Not Happen: Grieving the Timeline You Thought You Would Have explores the trauma-informed pattern beneath this experience for driven, ambitious women.
+The Life That Did Not Happen: Grieving the Timeline You Thought You Would Have explores the trauma-informed pattern beneath this experience for driven women.
 Paloma sat in the stillness of her apartment, the late afternoon light filtering through half-closed blinds, casting long shadows across the hardwood floor.
 The hum of the city outside was distant, muffled, as if the world had dimmed just for her.
 Her hands rested on the small photo.
 The guide connects clinical insight with practical next steps so readers can recognize.

 “It’s the quietest moments that break you.”